 - Earthquake occurrences in southeast Missouri are not rare.

-- Four earthquakes measuring magnitude 4.5 or greater occurred in the zone since 1974 (as of December 6, 2012).
+- Four earthquakes measuring magnitude 4.5 or greater occurred in the zone since 1974 (as of Dec.
+6, 2012).

-- Sixty-eight earthquakes that ranged between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri from 2009-2011.
+- Sixty-eight earthquakes that measured between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri from 2009-2011.